Learning-and-Intelligent-Systems/stacking/README.md

 ```

 The ```--tower-dir``` is required, and ```TOWER_DIR``` is the directory output from the previous step (if the --save-tower argument was used).

+## PDDLStream Integration

+Another way to have the robot build a tower is by using the PDDLStream planner once a tower configuration has been output.
+Please follow the README in the `tamp` folder.
+PDDLStream uses Python3.